fafalone/ucDriveCombo/README.md

 '   -Can optionally classify USB hard drives as removable.
 '
 ' Changelog:
+'  Version 1.3 (Released 23 Apr 2024)
+'   -The .Drive property now returns names identical to the legacy '     DriveList control, and when set, behaves identical to that '     as well, only comparing the first letter.
+'   -(Bug fix) ShowRemovableDrives toggled network drives instead.
+'
 '  Version 1.2 (Released 22 Apr 2024)
 '   -Add Drive property get/let for compatibility with DriveList;
 '     it behaves identically to .SelectDriveName.